 Parsley.
 Using fresh parsley is convenient, but for added freshness, you can use fresh parsley at the end as a nice garnish.
 You will need more fresh parsley than dried as it's not as concentrated in flavor.

 Water.
-If desired, you can use reserved corn juice from the can, but I prefer to use water as it's a little healthier.
+If desired, you can use reserved corn juice from the can, but I prefer to use water as it's a little less sodium.

 Step 1: Drain the liquid from the can of corn.
 I recommend rinsing the corn off in a colander under cool water, but that step is optional.
 Set aside for now.